Sorry, you need to enable JavaScript to visit this website.

 For translations of this webpage, please see below:

-At the end of the school day, DCPS Out of School Time (OSTP) afterschool programs engage students in academic support, free supper or snack, and a variety of enrichment activities provided by DCPS teachers, paraprofessionals, and partner organizations.
+At the end of the school day, DCPS Out of School Time Programs (OSTP) afterschool programs engage students in academic support, free supper or snack, and a variety of enrichment activities provided by DCPS teachers, paraprofessionals, and partner organizations.
 The program is made possible by funding from DCPS and a 21st Century Community Learning Center grant.

-In School Year 2023-2024, afterschool programs managed by Out of School Time Programs (OSTP) will be offered in 55 schools.
+In School Year 2024-2025, afterschool programs managed by Out of School Time Programs (OSTP) will be offered in 55 schools.
 See if your school is served by OSTP.

 Schools not participating in OSTP afterschool programs may offer their own programs to students.
 Please contact your student’s school for more information.